jacebenson/cedar/docs/versioned_docs/version-2.0/auth/supertokens.md

 :::info

 You may have noticed that in `api/src/functions/auth.ts` there's an import from `'supertokens-node/framework/awsLambda'`.
 This is fine, even if your app isn't running in a serverless environment like AWS Lambda.
-In "serverful" environments, Redwood automatically handles the translation between Fastify's request and reply objects and functions' AWS Lambda signature.
+In "serverful" environments, Cedar automatically handles the translation between Fastify's request and reply objects and functions' AWS Lambda signature.

 :::